Dynamical Backaction Magnomechanics: Magnon Heating

 \section{Magnon Heating}

-In Fig.~\ref{Fig:05}, we observe a drive-dependent phonon frequency shift, however, this frequency is \textit{not} entirely due to dynamical magnon backaction.
+In Fig.~\ref{Fig:05}, we observe a drive-dependent phonon frequency shift; however, this frequency is \textit{not} entirely due to dynamical magnon backaction.
 The observed frequency shift is mainly influenced by the heating of the YIG sample by the microwave drive.
 This is supported by the results plotted in Fig.~\ref{Fig:04}(b,c); for zero drive detuning in the triple-resonance scenario Eq.~\eqref{SelfEnergy} predicts zero frequency shift.
-However, both cases result in a softening of the mechanical motion, either due to a modification of the Young's modulus \cite{gibbons1958acoustical}, or thermal expansion of the sphere \cite{levinstein1966thermal}.
+However, both cases result in a softening of the mechanical motion, likely due to a modification of the Young's modulus due to heating \cite{gibbons1958acoustical}.
+Magnetostrictive materials have been shown to exhibit a magnetic field dependant Young's modulus due to the $\Delta$E-effect \cite{honda1905change,scheidler2016dynamically}.
+Therefore, temperature-dependent modifications of the saturation magnetization and therefore internal static magnetic field may cause the observed frequency shift \cite{hansen1974saturation}.
 Furthermore, for all detunings presented in Fig.~\ref{Fig:05}, we observe a softening of the effective spring constant.
 However, dynamical backaction does not predict softening in all cases.
-Specifically in Fig.~\ref{Fig:05}(c) we expect the magnon-spring effect to result in a hardening of the mechanics.
+Specifically, in Fig.~\ref{Fig:05}(c), we expect the magnon-spring effect to result in a hardening of the mechanics.

 In all cases, the frequency shift follows the normal mode shape; as the normal mode depth increases, the circulating power increases, and the frequency shift increases.
 Moreover, the amplitude of the frequency shift is much larger than what is predicted by the calculated phonon self-energy in Eq.~\eqref{SelfEnergy} (see also \cite{potts2020magnon}).
 The maximum frequency shift predicted is approximately an order of magnitude smaller than the one observed.
 Thus, in this situation, any frequency shift resulting from the magnon-spring effect is overwhelmed by the additional frequency shift resulting from heating.